 The walk from the chairlift is glorious and very easy.
 A metal walkway takes you 90% of the way, wide enough to accommodate every hiker and chairlift rider that wants to tick this off their bucket list.
-The views are spectacular (can you spot the tent in the cover photo?), wide open valleys backed by actual mountain ranges as far as the eye can see, and even a few patches of crusty snow left to roll around in.
+The views are spectacular, wide-open valleys backed by actual mountain ranges as far as the eye can see, and even a few patches of crusty snow left to roll around in.

-When you reach the end of the walkway, you’ll see the path winding around what I can only describe as a gentle, rolling hill, known as Mount Kosciuszko, the highest mountain in Australia.
-I laughed a lot because it was hill-arious….
-Before you start the final ascent you’ll find toilets here but don’t stop for lunch yet, you want to wait until you reach the top.
+When you reach the end of the walkway, you’ll see the path winding around what I can only describe as a gentle hill, known as Mount Kosciuszko, the highest mountain in Australia.
+I laughed a lot because it was hill-arious… Before you start the final ascent you’ll find toilets here but don’t stop for lunch yet, you want to wait until you reach the top.

-It’s a very short and easy walk around the hill, and when you reach the summit you’re rewarded with 360 degree views and it is spectacular.
-Something I would never expect to find in Australia, but there it was, actual mountains.
+It’s a very short and easy walk around the hill, and when you reach the summit you’re rewarded with 360-degree views and it is spectacular.
+Something I would never expect to find in Australia, but there they were, actual mountains.
 There’s a tower with a plaque that you can climb to make it officially the highest point, and now you can reward yourself with lunch while you take in the views.